Local identifiability of $l_1$-minimization dictionary learning: a sufficient and almost necessary condition

 \section{Introduction}

 Expressing signals as sparse linear combinations of a dictionary basis has enjoyed great success in applications ranging from image denoising to audio compression.
-Given a known dictionary with $K$ atoms $\D\in\mathbb R^{d\times K}$, one popular method to recover sparse coefficients $\alphabf\in\mathbb R^K$ of the signal $\x\in\mathbb R^d$ is through solving the convex $l_1$-minimization problem:
+Given a known dictionary matrix $\D\in\mathbb R^{d\times K}$ with $K$ columns or atoms, one popular method to recover sparse coefficients $\alphabf\in\mathbb R^K$ of the signal $\x\in\mathbb R^d$ is through solving the convex $l_1$-minimization problem:

 This approach, known as {\it basis pursuit} \citep{Chen1998}, along with many of its variants, has been studied extensively in statistics and signal processing communities.
 See, e.g. \cite{Donoho2003, Fuchs2004, Candes2005}.